 What’s the Difference Between a Mortgage Switch and Mortgage Renewal?

-When you get a mortgage for the first time, you’ll typically have a 25-year amortization and a 5-year mortgage rate.
+When you get a mortgage for the first time, you’ll typically have a 25-year amortization and a 5-year mortgage term.
 This means that if you make your minimum payments on the mortgage, you will renew your mortgage 4 times (every 5 years) and have no mortgage remaining by the end of 25 years.
 Like clockwork, around 5 months before your mortgage maturity date (end of your term) you’ll get a mortgage renewal offer from your lender.

 A renewal and a switch is often used interchangeably, but they fundamentally refer to the same thing.
 You are always renewing your mortgage, regardless of if you switch lenders or not.
 The key difference is that if you decide to go to another lender it’s a switch.